john-morsley/terraform-aws-rds/README.md

-# terraform-aws-rds
+# Terraform an RDS in AWS

-An AWS RDS for the Terraform Registry.
+An AWS RDS module for the Terraform Registry.